telefonicaid/fiware-orion/doc/manuals/user/federation.md

 which one Orion instance fowards a query/update to another Orion instance).
-Note that an importand difference between two approaches is that in the "push" mode all the Orion instances update its local state, while in the "push" approach all the intermediate Orion instances acts as "proxy" without storing the data locally.
+Note that an importand difference between two approaches is that in the "push" mode all the Orion instances update its local state, while in the "pull" approach all the intermediate Orion instances acts as "proxy" without storing the data locally.

 Apart from processing updateContext and registerContext (usually issued